aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-generation/managing-barcode-text/_index.md

 {{< /highlight >}}

 ### **Text Positioning**
-The [*Alignment*]() is used to adjust the horizontal positioning of captions in three ways: on the left, in the center, or on the right.
+The *setAlignment* method of class [*CaptionParameters*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.generation/CaptionParameters) is used to adjust the horizontal positioning of captions in three ways: on the left, in the center, or on the right.
 By default, captions are placed in the center position.
 The figures below represent the barcode images generated with the top caption aligned in three ways.

 |<p align="center">**Caption Alignment**</p>|<p align="center">**Left**</p>|<p align="center">**Center**</p>|<p align="center">**Right**</p>|
 | :-: | :-: | :-: | :-: |